prk-2023/rust_tutorials/2025/packages-crates-modules/Readme.md

 ## Defining Modules:
 ---

+1. Start from crate root.
+    Compiler first looks at src/ for main.rs lib.rs to compile.

+2. Declaring Modules:
+    In the crate root you can declare new module say we declare "garden" modules with "mod garden;" The compiler will look for the modules code in that place: src/garden.rs
+    or  src/garden/mod.rs

+3. Declaring sub-modules: It can be declared in any file other than the crate root.
+You can declare sub-modules.
+Ex: you might declare "mod vegetables;" in src/garden.rs In this case compiler will look at :

+src/garden/vegetables.rs
+src/garden/vegetables/mod.rs

+4. Paths to code in modules.
+Once a module is part of your crate, you can refer to code in that module from anywhere else in the same crate, as long as the privacy rules allow, Using the path to the code.
+Ex: an `Asparagus` type in the garden of vegetables module would be found at

+crate::garden::vegetables::Asparagus

+5. Private vs Public:

+Code within a module is private from its parent modules by default.
+To make a module public, declare it with `pub mod` instead of just `mod` To make items within a public module public as well use `pub` before their declarations.

+6. The `use` keyword: within a scope the `use` keyword creates shortcuts to items to reduce repetition of long paths.
+In any scope that can refer to

+   `crate::garden::vegetables::Asparagus` you can create a shortcut using `use crate::garden::vegetables::Asparagus`
+   After this we can directly use any thing with in Asparagus as `Asparagus` to make use of that type in the scope.

 ### Basic Module Syntax:

 Example of a restaurant:
 with two modules front and back house operations